 Crew: pilot, four gunners (left, right, top, tail) and 7 passengers, so Galaxy can transport up to a squad.
 Galaxies are slow, but extremely beefy, and require combined fire of several anti-air units to take down.

-Weapons: by default, weak machineguns are mounted on all four turrets, but left and right turrets can use air-to-ground mortars, and top and tail turrets can mount anti-air machineguns, for self defense and support.
+Weapons: by default, weak machineguns are mounted on all four turrets, but left and right turrets can use air-to-ground mortars and all-purpose rocket pods, and top and tail turrets can mount anti-air machineguns and AA rocket pods, for self defense and support.